Early Oral-Motor Skills: Healthy, Happy Mouths and Faces

 • The links to some of the products in this article are intended as examples only; these products are not necessarily better than other similar options, and there is no promotional connection to the products linked in this article.

-• The Pacifier: the child sucks on it to soothe themselves, the tongue and jaw move together (not independently); the tongue moves forward in the mouth.
+The child sucks on it to soothe themselves, the tongue and jaw move together (not independently); the tongue moves forward in the mouth.
 Using a pacifier at night has been linked to reduced risk of SIDS in infants.
-However, frequent use of a pacifier past 12 months can encourage too much tongue thrust (forward motion of the tongue) and result in changes to the child’s facial appearance and/or quality of speech (potential lisp).
+However, frequent use of a pacifier past 12 months can encourage too much tongue thrust (forward motion of the tongue), affecting their oral-motor skills and result in changes to the child’s facial appearance and/or quality of speech (potential lisp).

 • Most therapists and dentists recommend being done with the pacifier by 12 months of age.
 Some recommend a range of 12-15 months for realistic goals.